-- Ability to multitask in a fast-paced work environment
+- Ability to multitask in a high volume, fast-paced work environment

 How Much Do Budtenders Make in Oklahoma?

-Budtenders can earn anywhere between $8 to $14 an hour.
-Entry-level budtenders can earn between $8 and $12 an hour.
+In Oklahoma, budtenders can earn anywhere between $8 to $14 an hour.
+Entry-level budtenders can makebetween $8 and $12 an hour.
 Lead budtenders with supervisory responsibilities can earn between $11 and $14 an hour.

-Becoming a budtender in Oklahoma can be an honest gig that’s also a starting point to a fulfilling career in almost any sector of the cannabis industry.
-By being a hard worker, you can earn your way up to leadership or managerial roles within the dispensary and possibly open your own someday.
+Becoming a budtender in Oklahoma can be a good starting point to a higher-salary position in almost any sector of the cannabis industry.
+By showing competence, dedication, and passion for your craft, you can earn your way up to leadership or managerial roles within the dispensary and possibly open a retail store someday.

-Budtender jobs in Oklahoma can also be a great entry point if you want to explore various areas of the industry.
-Dispensary experience can catch a recruiter’s eye if you’re applying for a position in cannabis cultivation or any other cannabis industry position.
+Budtender jobs in Oklahoma can also be a great entry point in the industry if you want to explore other areas of the industry.
+Dispensary experience can catch a recruiter’s eye if you’re applying for a position in cannabis cultivation, cannabis manufacturing, cannabis testing, or any other cannabis industry position.

 Budtender Job Opportunities in Oklahoma

-Budtenders job openings can be found all throughout the state of Oklahoma.
-In terms of dispensary count, Oklahoma City has, by far, the largest number of medical dispensaries in the state.
-If you’re looking for budtender work, that’s a good place to start.
+Budtender job openings can be found all throughout the state of Oklahoma.
+In terms of dispensary count, Oklahoma City has, by far, the highest number of medical dispensaries in the state.
+If you’re looking for budtender work, Oklahoma City is a good place to start.
 Budtender jobs in Tulsa are also plentiful.